 This soft, moist, and fluffy king cake recipe is inspired by my hometown bakery in New Orleans East, Dong Phuong Bakery.
-Their brioche, ring-less king cake is a unique take on the traditional and is absolutely delicious!
+The brioche, ring-less king cake is a unique take on the traditional and is absolutely delicious!
 Recipe makes a large king cake, great for groups.
 See notes for making a smaller size.

 - 3/4 cup warm whole milk (100-110 Fº)

 - 1/4 cup honey